Redskywalker7/stat386-projects/_posts/2022-09-13-3-How_to_Use_Streamlit.md

 ### Configure your app

 Streamlit has a respectable array of options when it comes to styling and configuring your app.
-In this case, we are going to create a title for our app, then set the it to a wide layout with the side bar expanded using the following syntax:
+In this case, we'll create a title for our app, then set it to a wide layout with the side bar expanded using the following syntax:
 ```
 st.set_page_config(
     page_title="Sample Streamlit App",